The Godalming Woolsack club joins with other Rotary clubs every year to provide hundreds of disadvantaged young people with a great day out

 The day starts with arrivals after 9.00am and finishes by 3.00pm.
 The site is totally self-contained and secure and there is no cost to the participating schools.

-Godalming Woolsack Rotary Club this year sent over 90 children from six local schools and from Shooting Star-Chase to the event.
+In 2017 Godalming Woolsack Rotary Club sent over 90 children from six local schools and from Shooting Star-Chase to the event.
 There has been some very positive feedback from teachers and carers to say what a great time the children had.

 The day was enjoyed by all, children, carers, stallholders and volunteers and is an excellent opportunity for some disadvantaged children to have an amazing day out at no cost to themselves!